usenoori/stripe_to_postgres/README.md

 ## How does it work?

-`stripe_to_postgres` calls Stripe and page through your Stripe data and stores them in your Postgres database.
-It will first create a `stripe` schema then create all the necessary table structures.
+1. `stripe_to_postgres` will first create a `stripe` schema then create all the necessary table structures in your database.
+2. Then it will call Stripe and page through your Stripe data to stores them in your database.
+3. After the data sync is done a Stripe webhook will be created that keep your database up to date.

 These are the Stripe resources that are currently handled by us.

 - events
 - products